Filtering the rejection set while preserving false discovery rate control: Other extensions of Focused BH

-Since $\beta(u) \leq u$, the idea is to use $\beta$ to \textit{undercount} the number of discoveries in the denominator of $\fdphat$ in order to make the procedure more conservative.
+as described in part (v) of Lemma~\ref{lem:FDR_control}.
+Since $\beta(r) \leq r$, the idea is to use $\beta$ to \textit{undercount} the number of discoveries in the denominator of $\fdphat$ in order to make the procedure more conservative.
 This protects against adversarial dependency structures.
 For example, the measure $\nu$ placing masses in proportion to $\frac{1}{j}$ on each $j$ leads to $\beta(j) = \frac{j}{\sum_{i = 1}^m\frac{1}{i}}$.
-This reshaping function reduces to the Benjamini and Yekutieli's correction \cite{BY01}.
-Many other reshaping functions are possible; see \cite{RetJ17} for a discussion.
-We can extend these ideas to Focused BH as well: For any reshaping function $\beta$, Focused Reshaped BH is defined via
+This shape function reduces to the Benjamini and Yekutieli's correction \cite{BY01}.
+Many other shape functions are possible; see \cite{BR08} for a discussion.
+We can extend these ideas to Focused BH as well: For any shape function $\beta$ of the form \eqref{reshaping}, Focused Reshaped BH is defined via

-keeping the other components of Focused BH the same.
-As with other procedures involving reshaping, Focused Reshaped BH might be very conservative.
-If p-value dependency is a major concern, a simpler solution might be to apply a Family Wise Error Rate (FWER) correction instead, after which arbitrary filtering may be done.
+keeping the other components of Focused BH the same. \begin{theorem} Focused Reshaped BH controls the FDR for arbitrary filters and valid p-values with arbitrary dependence structure. \end{theorem} \begin{proof} This statement follows from part (v) of Lemma~\ref{lem:FDR_control} once we note that Focused Reshaped BH is self-consistent with respect to the threshold collection ${\Delta(\bm p, r) = \frac{q}{m}\cdot \beta(r)}$. \end{proof} As with other procedures involving reshaping, Focused Reshaped BH might be very conservative.
+If p-value dependency is a major concern, a simpler solution might be to apply an FWER correction instead, after which arbitrary filtering may be done.
 Note that Focused Reshaped BH might or might not be more powerful than the FWER approach; e.g. see \cite{BY01} for a discussion of the power of their reshaped BH method.

-We now explore under which conditions on p-values and filters Focused BH controls the target error rate.